SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US311 - Add drones to a proposal/01.requirements-engineering/README.md

 - The user must be able to select existing drone models already registered in the system.
 - The user must specify the quantity of each drone model to be used in the proposal.
 - The drones in the proposal must be compatible with the drone models in the Shodrone inventory.
+- The proposal must be in a modifiable state (STAND_BY).

 **Clarifications**